Half Yearly Report

 During the period, the Company received a Research and Development refund claim totalling $1.1 million before costs.
 The claim covers eligible test work for the 2017/2018 financial year under the Federal Government's R&D tax incentive scheme.
 The Company research activities have focused on the development of commercial extraction technologies for the simultaneous production of scandium oxide, nickel, and cobalt from lateritic ores at the PSP.

 To view the full report, please visit:

 About Platina Resources Limited

-Platina Resources Limited (ASX:PGM) (OTCMKTS:PTNUF) is an Australian-based exploration and development company focused on precious and specialty metals, particularly platinum group metals and the strategic metal scandium.
+Platina Resources Limited (ASX:PGM) (OTCMKTS:PTNUF) is an Australian-based exploration and development company focused on precious and specialty metals, particularly platinum group metals ("PGM") and the strategic metal scandium.